keboola/connection-docs/transformations/workspace/index.md

 advantage of [alias tables](/storage/tables/#aliases) and prepare buckets with the tables you'll need.

 ### Read-Only Input Mapping
-Workspace also support **Read-Only Input Mapping** as it is written in the [mapping section](/transformations/mappings/#read-only-input-mapping), with the difference that this function needs to be manually enabled when creating the workspace.
+Workspace also support **Read-Only Input Mapping** as described in the [mapping section](/transformations/mappings/#read-only-input-mapping).
+This function needs to be manually enabled when creating the workspace thought.
+This addresses the situation where you want to share the workspace with a third party.
+In that case you probably don't want them to have access to the whole Storage.

 {: .image-popup}
 ![Workspace - Create new workspace with Read Only](/transformations/workspace/create-new-ws-with-ro.png)